 It doesn’t have to be a full meditation, just taking the time to slow down for a few minutes.

 Again – ask your GP or pharmacist before starting a new supplement regime.

 Ultimately, a combination of all these should give you the perfect way to improve your sleep cycle.
-But do see your GP if nothing seems to be improving.
+But do see your GP or physician if nothing seems to be improving.
 If there is a health issue, that should be your first call.